-"A vegetarian diet is not as difficult to implement as you would think.
-If you eat right, you’re going to get a lot of the valuable nutrients that we need."
+"A vegetarian diet is not as difficult to implement as you would think."

 - 01:00: What is a Vegetarian Diet?

 - 02:15: Most Important Aspects of Vegetarian Diets

 - 03:40: What makes a Vegetarian Diet so healthy?

 - 04:40: Vitamins